Key Takeaways

 Why Automate Invoice Processing?

 Your AP team spends hours every week on tasks that add no strategic value: typing invoice data into systems, chasing approvals via email, and reconciling payment discrepancies manually.
+Manual invoice processing takes 10-30 minutes per invoice, while automation reduces this to just 2-5 minutes [Industry Benchmark 2024].

 The numbers tell the story: